Argos, Peloponnese: Classical Argos

 Argos played a minor role in the Corinthian Wars against Sparta, and for a short period of time considered uniting with Corinth to form an expanded Argolid state.
 For a brief period of time, the two poleis combined, but Corinth quickly rebelled against Argive domination, and Argos returned to its traditional boundaries.
-After this, Argos continued to remain a minor power in Greek affairs.
+After this, Argos remained an important but politically inconsistent polis in the Peloponnese.
+Although it was counted among the four major Greek cities by Isokrates in 346 BC, alongside Athens, Sparta, and Thebes, this was primarily due to its symbolic status as the legendary birthplace of the Argead dynasty, the royal house of Macedon.
+In reality, Argos was militarily and politically weakened, plagued by internal strife and civic violence throughout the 4th century BC.